(For issues with Lead in Drinking Water, Filtration, Home or Businesses, please click here.)

 If both the public and private portions of the service line are lead and no capital improvement is scheduled for two years, property owners can enroll in the Voluntary Lead Service Pipe Replacement Program.
 Applications will be accepted on a first-come, first-serve basis and this program is subject to the availability of funding.

-For more information visit DC Water's lead service replacement page, or email [email protected]
+For more information visit DC Water's lead service replacement page, or email [email protected]er.com

 2. Private-side Partial Lead Pipe Replacements

-In Fiscal Year 2020 (October 1, 2019 to September 30, 2020), the District has allocated $1.8 million dollars to provide assistance for the replacement of lead pipes on private property if the pipe in the public space is not lead.
-The Lead Pipe Replacement Assistance Program (LPRAP) uses District funds to assist with eligible property owner’s lead pipe replacement.
+In FY, the District has allocated $1.5 million dollars to provide assistance for the replacement of lead pipes on private property if the pipe in the public space is not lead.
+The Lead Pipe Replacement Assistance Program (LPRAP) uses District funds to assist with eligible residential property owner’s lead pipe replacement.
 Each property owner can receive 50% of their costs covered (up to $2,500), regardless of income.
-Some residents will qualify for 80% or 100% assistance depending on household size and income.
+Depending on household size and income, some residents will qualify for 100% assistance.

 Learn more about LPRAP